vr4vet/Blue-Sector/Assets/FishFeeding/Components/Fish/README.md

 ## LOD Group

 This prafab has LOD (level of detail).
 There are three levels: 3D-model, sprite, and culled.
-The exact distances from at which these transition can be adjusted in the LOD Group component.
+The exact distances from the camera at which these transition can be adjusted in the LOD Group component.